nerai/CMenu/README.md

 CMenu aims for low overhead - simple stuff should be simple to implement.
 If you don't use a feature, you don't need to know anything about it.

 At the same time, complex scenarios are supported.
 Large menus can easily be split into several classes.
-Background self-configuration.
+Self-configuration occurs in the background.
 You do not have to worry about all the annoying details involved in larger menus, it will just work.

 Most importantly, your menus will be quick and simple to use.
 Commands can be abbreviated, a smart parser enables even partial matching.
 Help for users is integrated.